 El Jergón (all vegetarian, vegan upon request)

 This divey vegetarian tapas bar is a local haunt.
 It’s also super tiny, so expect a crowd outside.
 Tapas come default to the discretion of the bartender – there is no menu.
 Just make sure to let them know you’re vegan.
-Each successive round brings a new tapa, so definitely stay awhile if you’re into the vibe.
+Each successive round brings a new tapa, so definitely stick around to extract maximum tapa enjoyment.

 Papaupa (vegan options)

-Head to this place if you’re feeling something a little more trendy.
+Head to this place if you’re feeling something a little more trendy and spacious.
 Papaupa is a Latin American fusion restaurant with an extensive menu.
-Allergens are clearly marked and there are many the vegan options.
+Allergens are clearly marked and there are many vegan options.

 The food is high quality with prices to match.
 They will also give vegan tapas with your drink if you ask.
 We’ve been here twice and the options varied widely in portion but they were always tasty.